Icinga/icinga2/doc/1-about.md

 * Real Distributed Architecture

-[Cluster](#distributed-monitoring-high-availability) model for distributed setups, load balancing and High-Availability installations.
+[Cluster](#distributed-monitoring-high-availability) model for distributed setups, load balancing and High-Availability installations (or a combination of them).
+On-demand configuration synchronisation between zones is available, but not mandatory (for example when config management tools such as Puppet are used).
 Secured by SSL x509 certificates, supporting IPv4 and IPv6.
+High Availability for DB IDO: Only active on the current zone master, failover happens automatically.

 * High Performance

 Multithreaded and scalable for small embedded systems as well as large scale environments.
-Running checks every second is no longer a problem.
+Running checks every second is no longer a problem and enables real-time monitoring capabilities.

 * Modular & flexible [features](#features)